cloudnativeessentials/dra-tutorial/README.md

 ```

 As you can see, there are many options that can be configured during `helm install`.
-For more information, see the [NVIDIA docs](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator)
+For more information, see the [NVIDIA docs](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator). <br>

-Let's look at all the information from the chart (this will be a lot of output):
+Let's look at all the information from the chart (this will be a lot of output): <br>

 ```shell
 helm show all nvidia/nvidia-dra-driver-gpu